bootnecklad/Titan-Specifications/Specifications.md

     0 0 0 1  0 1 1 0   -  NOT Rs - Invert/Complement of source register
 	0 0 0 1  0 1 1 1   -  SHR Rs - Shifts all bits right away from carry of source register(LSB fed into carry)

+## Interrupt operations ##

+### Example: INT 0x5A ###

+These are generally used as system calls, the interrupt vector addresses is stored in the EEPROM on the external address bus.

+Assembled:

+    0010 0000
+	ZZZZ ZZZZ

+Where ZZZZ ZZZZ is the interrupt to call.

 ## Stack operations ##